Global behaviour of bistable solutions for gradient systems in one unbounded spatial dimension: Invasion implies convergence

-The proof of the second assertion is similar.
+The proof of inequality \cref{transversality_at_xEsc} is similar.
 Let us proceed by contradiction and assume that the converse holds.
-Then there exists a sequence $(t'_p)_{p\in\nn}$ of nonnegative quantities approaching $+\infty$ such that, for every nonzero integer $p$,
+Then there exists a sequence $(t'_n)_{n\in\nn}$ of nonnegative quantities going to $+\infty$ such that, for every positive integer $n$,